 Another competition game I’ve developed is Napier’s Cache, based on a true story in my family history, a hunt for hidden treasure in a remote Scottish castle in the 1590s, featuring mathematician and inventor of logarithms John Napier.
-An introductory portion of this game was entered in to the 2018 IntroComp.
-I am aiming, fingers crossed, to enter the completed game in the 2020 Spring Thing festival of interactive fiction.
+An introductory portion of this game was entered in to the 2018 IntroComp, and the finished game is an entry in the 2020 Spring Thing festival of interactive fiction.

 At the moment I have various other games in development in Inform 7.